ubioptronics/hMC-GRT/doc/user manual.md

 > /> make time

-  ...3.1.
+  ⋅⋅⋅3.1.
 Uploaded “Makefile” was tested to compile and link the source codes using a MinGW complier (gcc, www.mingw.org) in Window 10 environment.

-  ...3.2.
+  ⋅⋅⋅3.2.
 Linux environment (Ubuntu) was also tested.
 “Makefile” needs to be modified for a different complier option.

 4. Execute the simulation -
 > /> trmc_mlmf filename.tissue

 5. As a result of MC simulation, ‘zemax_ouput.dat’ file will be generated.
 This output text file contains eight columns of information per each photon exiting the surface of the sample

-...col 1: x coordinate
+col 1: x coordinate
-...col 2: y coordinate
+col 2: y coordinate
-...col 3: z coordinate
+col 3: z coordinate
-...col 4: 𝛼 cosine
+col 4: 𝛼 cosine
-...col 5: 𝛽 cosine
+col 5: 𝛽 cosine
-...col 6: 𝛾 cosine
+col 6: 𝛾 cosine
-...col 7: intensity
+col 7: intensity
-...col 8: wavelength
+col 8: wavelength

 ## C. ZEMAX Detection